 The 5 best things to do in Valley of The Fire State Park (for first time visitors):

 - Do the Valley of Fire Highway scenic drive.

 - Also do the Mouse’s Tank Road scenic drive.

 - Explore hidden gems in the park (slot canyons, petroglyphs and more).

 - Camping (if you’re into doing an overnight trip).

-1) How many roads are in Valley of Fire State Park?
+How long does it take to go through Valley of Fire State Park?

-5) When is the best time to visit this park?
+What is the best time to visit Valley of Fire?